 Chief Executive, Flag Institute

 Craig is at heart a keen historian and storyteller.
 He finds that vexillology allows him the opportunity to study the historical intricacies of flags and to pass that information on.
 In his flag chest he has over three hundred types ranging from a pre-1801 Union Flag – predating the Act of Union with Ireland (and the flag Nelson would have flown at Trafalgar) – to his latest acquisition, the Island of Herm.
 Craig is a published author, lawyer and lives in Guernsey.

 Current term: 2018 – 2021

-Lesley first became interested in flags when she opened her flagmaking company in 2001.
-While her initial involvement was purely commercial, she was quickly drawn towards designing and producing flags for national celebration, launching her first pattern in 2002 for the Queen’s Golden Jubilee.
-‘Let’s fly and use flags to promote celebration, happiness and life,’ is her maxim.
-Lesley is also a keen promoter and supporter of introducing county and community flags across the UK.
+Lesley’s interest in flags began when she opened her flagmaking company in 2001.
+While her initial involvement was purely commercial, she was quickly drawn towards designing and producing flags for national celebrations, launching her first pattern in 2002 for the Queen’s Golden Jubilee.
+‘Let’s fly and use flags to promote celebration, happiness and life,’ is Lesley’s maxim.
+She is also keen to promote the introduction of county and community flags across the UK.